CartoDB/documentation/app/content/carto-user-manual/tutorials/selecting-a-new-restaurant-location-using-commercial-hotspots-analysis.md

 ---
-title: "Selecting a new restaurant location using analytics"
+title: "Selecting a new restaurant location with spatial analytics"
 description: "We find the best new location for a specific target demographics using spatial indexes and advanced statistical functions such as Commercial Hotspots."
 image: "/img/tutorials/pizza-hut-location-in-honolulu.png"
 type: tutorials